francesco-plt/odc/writeups.md

 ### revmemp

-Very similar to **revmem**.
+Very similar to revmem.
 Both `strace` and `ltrace` outputs are not very useful in this case.
 We can try to debug the application when the `strcmp` between the user input and the flag gets executed.
 From the disassembler:

 ```assembly
 0010136d e8 be fc ff ff      CALL      <EXTERNAL>::strncmp